valkey-io/valkey-doc/docs/install/install-redis/_index.md

     sudo vi /etc/init.d/valkey_6379
     ```

-Make sure to set the **REDISPORT** variable to the port you are using.
+Make sure to set the `VALKEYPORT` variable to the port you are using.
 Both the pid file path and the configuration file name depend on the port number.

 * Copy the template configuration file you'll find in the root directory of the Valkey distribution into `/etc/valkey/` using the port number as the name, for instance: